 Bible Exposition

-J. Dwight Pentecost, Department Chairman, Professor Donald K. Campbell, Professor Harold W. Hoehner, Assistant Professor John R. Master, Instructor Edwin A. Blum J. Ellwood Evans Howard G. Hendricks Charles C. Ryrie
+J. Dwight Pentecost, Department Chairman, Professor

+Donald K. Campbell, Professor

+John R. Master, Instructor

+J. Ellwood Evans

+Howard G. Hendricks

+Harold W. Hoehner

+Charles C. Ryrie

+Elliott E. Johnson, Visiting Instructor; Assistant Professor-elect

+Stanley D. Toussaint, Assistant Professor-elect

-It is the aim of this department to provide a foundational knowledge of the Bible and related Biblical fields in correlation with other exegetical and doctrinal studies.
+It is the aim of this department to provide a foundational knowledge of the Bible and related biblical fields in correlation with other exegetical and doctrinal studies.

 The requirements for a major in Bible Exposition are, in addition to the prescribed work, at least eight but not more than twelve semester hours of elective credit and a graduation thesis in the field.

+Prescribed Courses

 601, 602 BIBLE EXPOSITION

 Professors Hendricks, Campbell, Mr. Master

 Introduction to Bible Study.
 An introduction to inductive Bible study involving the steps of observation, interpretation, application and correlation.
-The principles of Biblical hermeneutics are presented and the student is then encouraged to develop his own skills through a first-hand approach to the Biblical text.
+The principles of biblical hermeneutics are presented and the student is then encouraged to develop his own skills through a first-hand approach to the biblical text.

 Prescribed, fall semester, first year.
 3 hours.

 Professor Hendricks, Mr. Master.

 The Pentateuch.
 An exposition of Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 Prescribed, spring semester, first year.
 2 hours.
 Professor Campbell, Mr. Master.

-603, 604 BIBLE EXPOSITION

-Professors Campbell, Hoehner, Mr. Master Old Testament History.
+603, 604 BIBLE EXPOSITION Professors Campbell, Johnson, Mr. Master Old Testament History.
 An exposition of the historical books, Joshua through Esther.
 Prescribed, fall semester, second year.
 2 hours.
 Professor Campbell, Mr. Master.
 Old Testament Poetry and Prophecy.
-An exposition of the books of poetry and Isaiah, Obadiah, Joel, Jonah and Amos.
-Prescribed, spring semester, second year.
+An exposition of the books of Prescribed, spring poetry and Isaiah, Obadiah, Joel, Jonah and Amos. semester, second year.
 3 hours.
-Professor Hoehner.

-605, 606 BIBLE EXPOSITION Professor Hoehner, Mr. Master

-Old Testament Prophets.
+Professor Johnson.
+605, 606 BIBLE EXPOSITION Professor Johnson, Mr. Master Old Testament Prophets.
 An exposition of Jeremiah, Ezekiel, Daniel, Hosea, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah and Malachi.
 Prescribed, fall semester, third year.
 3 hours.
-Professor Hoehner, Mr. Master,
+Professor Johnson.
 The Gospels.
-An exposition of Matthew, Mark, Luke and John.
+An exposition of Matthew.
+Mark, Luke and John.
 Prescribed, spring semester, third year.
 2 hours.
 Mr. Master.

-607, 608 BIBLE EXPOSITION

-New Testament History and Epistles.
+607. 608 BIBLE EXPOSITION Professor Pentecost New Testament History and Epistles.
 An exposition of Acts, the General Epistles and Hebrews.
 Prescribed, fall semester, fourth year.
 3 hours.
-New Testament Epistles and Prophecy, An exposition of the Pauline Epistles and Revelation.
-Prescribed, spring semester, fourth year.
-3 hours.

-In addition to the courses listed below, the following courses offered in other departments are credited in this department: 213 Old Testament Manners and Customs, 214 Biblical Archaeology and 329 Historical Backgrounds of the Gospels.
+New Testament Epistles and Prophecy.
+An exposition of the Pauline Epistles and Revelation.
+Prescribed, spring semester, fourth year, 3 hours, Elective Courses In addition to the courses listed below, the following courses offered in other departments are credited in this department: 213 Old Testament Manners and Customs, 214 Biblical Archaeology and 329 Historical Backgrounds of the Gospels.
 Elective offerings for a given semester are subject to change without advance notice.
-610 HISTORICAL GEOGRAPHY OF THE BIBLE

-A survey of the topography, climate, sites and historical events associated with the Biblical lands designed to provide a background for Bible study.
+610 HISTORICAL GEOGRAPHY OF THE BIBLE Mr. Master A survey of the topography, climate, sites and historical events associated with the biblical lands designed to provide a background for Bible study.
 Student participation along with class lectures are designed to acquaint one with this field of study.

-611 BIBLE CHRONOLOGY

-The major problems of Bible chronology in both testaments are covered.
+Elective, spring semester, odd-numbered years.
+2 hours.
+611 BIBLE CHRONOLOGY Professor Hoehner The major problems of Bible chronology in both testaments are covered.
 An attempt is made to establish dates for Bible events that fit in the chronological setting of secular history.
-Along with lectures, student participation in the form of papers and discussions are designed to acquaint one with the problems and the plausible solutions in Biblical chronology.
+Along with lectures, student participation in the form of papers and discussions are designed to acquaint one with the problems and the plausible solutions in biblical chronology.
 Elective, spring semester, odd-numbered years.
 2 hours.
+Offered 1971-72.